Reconfigurable quantum fluid molecules of bound states in the continuum: Introduction

 For conventional cavity polaritons with positive effective mass the pump-induced localized blueshift means that outside of the pump region condensate polaritons can convert elastically into states with high $k$-vectors with subsequent fast expansion velocities.
 This means that polaritons are always repelled from their gain region, increasing the condensate threshold power and lowering its coherence time.
 The contrary, an excitation profile which provides effective local redshift would form an attractive potential in the gain region.
 This implies that polaritons can be optically confined while still being efficiently pumped, a scheme that has not been explored properly up to date.

+Here, we \ag{empower} this new paradigm by using negative mass BIC polaritons in subwavelength \hsn{quantum-well waveguide gratings}~\cite{Ardizzone_Nature2022}. \neww{Until now, the negative mass scheme has primarily been explored in polaritonics using micropillar arrays \cite{Baboux_Optica2018,tanese_polariton_2013} with several fundamental differences to our BIC platform.
+First, our waveguide approach overcomes a geometric limitation of the micropillars, enabling sub-micrometer patterning without the exciton quenching issues.
+Second, the diffracting coupling mechanism and losses between polaritonic branches and the continuum can be engineered giving control over the BIC properties and non-trivial topology. }

-Here, we \ag{empower} this new paradigm by using negative mass BIC polaritons in subwavelength \hsn{quantum-well waveguide gratings}~\cite{Ardizzone_Nature2022}.
-We \ag{demonstrate how BIC polariton condensates allow us to optically and reversibly structure macroscopically coherent nonlinear fluids of light} \ag{to simulate} molecular bonding between different optical traps.
-We \ag{provide experimental realization of} coherent quantum mode hybridization in a BIC condensate dyad (two pump spots) similar to a bosonic Josephson junction, Bloch band formation in an artificial mono-atomic quasi-1D chain (ten spots), and subband formation with celebrated minigap opening in dimerized chains analogous to the Su-Schrieffer-Heeger (SSH) model.
+\neww{In this work we }\ag{demonstrate how BIC polariton condensates allow us to optically and reversibly structure macroscopically coherent nonlinear fluids of light} \ag{to simulate} molecular bonding between different optical traps.
+We \ag{provide experimental realization of} coherent quantum mode hybridization in a BIC condensate dyad (two pump spots) similar to a bosonic Josephson junction, Bloch band formation in an artificial mono-atomic quasi-1D chain (ten spots), and subband formation with celebrated minigap opening in staggered chains analogous to the Su-Schrieffer-Heeger (SSH) model.
 Our results are the first evidence of using nonlinearly spatially-localized BICs to design extended evanescently coupled many-body systems that preserve the vectorial momentum-space topological textures.
 Interestingly, our results can be approximately described with a massive \ag{non-Hermitian} Dirac model due to the linear dispersion of waveguided photons \ag{opening a new pathway in exploring synthetic many-body Dirac Hamiltonians in the strong light-matter coupling regime}. \ag{Furthermore} adding nonlinearities to BICs we show that it leads to surprisingly effective spatial confinement of these very long-lived states. \cn{This is in sharp contrast with the conventional BICs \hsn{in photonic lattices}, which are delocalized states at least along one dimension~\cite{Hsu_NatRevMat2016}.}